ginochen/projects/README.md

     - `helper()`: The use of different algorithms and data structures (e.g., quickselect, Trie, max heap/priority queue) for some simple NLP metrics.
   - `NN.py`: A fully connected neural network using NumPy modified from https://github.com/SkalskiP/ILearnDeepLearning.py.

-WARNING: No where close to production code!
-This project is done under limited time so some parts are left as placeholders.
+WARNING: This project is done under limited time so some parts are left as placeholders.
            This is solely used for demonstration of ML knowledge and algorithms.